 "Yeah, for fun.
 You weren't rushing to save someone's life."

 "I've got to do it man.
 I have to.
 I'm the only one here that can."

-Andee nods, and then without warning... he just leaps... right off the edge.
+Andee nods, and then without warning... just leaps... right off the edge.
 Groans and moans echo from the crowd at the unexpected move.
-Gono follows the jump with his eyes and leans forward just catching a glimpse of Andee landing on a shallow rim of stone barely wide enough for his tip-toes.
+Gono follows the jump with his eyes.
+Leaning forward over the edge, he catches a glimpse of Andee landing on a shallow rim of stone barely wide enough for his tip-toes.
 It's an act of true skill.
 Andee is about to show off his talent.